Water: wild, weird and wonderful

 Food tasted better

 I lost weight — I found I’d been eating instead of drinking.
 My consumption of coffee reduced considerably, and I found I preferred it less strong.
-I realised I’d been to mask the taste of the water.
+I realised I’d been making it stronger to mask the taste of the water.

 Some properties of Water

-I the properties of water and amongst many other I discovered:
+I began to research the properties of water and amongst many other things, I discovered:

 Every one of water’s properties is unique and they do not easily fit into the accepted view of physics.
-For instance, when it freezes it expands and thus float on liquid water.
+For instance, when it freezes it expands and thus is able to float on liquid water.

 Water is the only substance on the planet that exists in three states, liquid, solid and gaseous.